Free consultation

 • The sorrow, grief, and mental anguish of survivors.

-Many states in this country place limitations or caps on the total amount of damages that can be awarded to plaintiffs in a wrongful death case.
+Some states place limitations or caps on the total amount of damages that can be awarded to plaintiffs in a wrongful death case.
 However, Illinois does not have any such limitations in place.
-A wrongful death lawyer in Chicago will work with trusted economic and financial experts to adequately calculate the total losses that the family and the estate are expected to incur as a result of the injuries leading to the untimely fatality.
+Experienced wrongful death lawyers in Chicago will work with trusted economic and financial experts to adequately calculate the total losses that the family and the estate are expected to incur as a result of the injuries leading to the untimely fatality.

-If you lost your child, spouse, or parent in an accident and believe that someone acted recklessly or negligently, get in touch with our Chicago-based wrongful death law firm.
-Schedule a free consultation with our attentive and seasoned attorneys by calling (312) 586-1700 or using our website contact form.
+If you lost your child, spouse, or parent in an accident and believe that someone acted recklessly or negligently, get in touch with our Chicago-based wrongful death law firm so we can help you pursue justice.

 • The age of the deceased